chienlinc/Post-app/README.md

 # POST App

-A scalable full-stack web application built with Node.js, Express, and MongoDB, featuring RESTful API endpoints, dynamic EJS views, and environment variable support.
+A scalable full-stack web application built with Node.js, Express, MongoDB, and Oracle Database, featuring RESTful API endpoints, dynamic EJS views, and environment variable support.

 This project includes a testing suite configured with Mocha, Chai, Sinon, Supertest, and Cheerio for comprehensive testing of backend functionality, API endpoints, and HTML content parsing.